I've been an online writer for over eleven years. My articles often focus on DIY home projects and pet ownership.

-This is probably the most common problem dog owners face when they bring their dog home.
-It is inevitable that a puppy will pee almost anywhere in your house because a puppy is still young and doesn't know better.
-But if your dog is grown and still hasn't figured out what the rules are, finding random puddles of pee in your home means that your dog is not properly trained.
-You need to learn how and take steps to train you dog right away.
+This is probably the most common problem dog owners face when they bring a new dog home.
+Because a puppy is still young and doesn't know better, it is inevitable that a puppy will pee almost anywhere in your house.
+But, if your dog is grown and still hasn't figured out what the rules are, finding random puddles of pee in your home means that your dog is not properly trained.
+You need to learn how to train your dog the right way.

 When your dog knows her name and knows you're boss, she will listen to you when you speak to her.
 So if your dog pees inside, carry (or pull, if she's a large dog) her over to that spot, using your tone of voice to convey your displeasure, and tell her she is not supposed to pee there.
 Then bring her to the place where she should pee, change your tone to reflect your different feelings, and tell her this is the right spot.

 You might think this is ridiculous, speaking to a dog that doesn't understand human language, but this method does work.

 I used it on my three dogs, and they are now trained.
 However, I did an additional step with one of my dogs, one that may be controversial: I gave my dog a firm tap when lecturing him.
 Many people do not believe in physically punishing their dogs, but for me, it worked—just a light tap on my dog's mouth or backside to emphasize my displeasure.
 (And when they pee in the right place, giving them physical communication of pets and hugs works well, too.)

 How to Talk to Your Dog